OhiaJanny/tech_events/README.md

 the Git branch workflow and pull requests.

-I  used everything you’ve learned to create a real-world client-side web-page application that I’ll be able to showcase to potential employers.
+I  used everything I’ve learned to create a real-world client-side web-page application that I’ll be able to showcase to potential employers.
 This project  provided me with the best opportunity to demonstrate my problem-solving skills, which employers will want to observe.